tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Shares.md

 ```

  The `Quota` element appears in the response body only in versions 2015-02-21 and later.

+ The `Version`, `Deleted`, `DeletedTime` and `RemainingRetentionDays` elements appears in the response body only in versions 2019-12-12 and later.

  The `Prefix`, `Marker`, and `MaxResults` elements are only present if they were specified on the URI.
 The `NextMarker` element has a value only if the list results are not complete.